Aliases for CAMK4 Gene

 GeneCards Summary for CAMK4 Gene

 CAMK4 (Calcium/Calmodulin-Dependent Protein Kinase IV) is a Protein Coding gene.
-Diseases associated with CAMK4 include cerebral hypoxia.
-Among its related pathways are Immune System and DAG and IP3 signaling.
+Diseases associated with CAMK4 include gingival fibromatosis and lung large cell carcinoma.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is DCX.
+An important paralog of this gene is CAMK2D.

 UniProtKB/Swiss-Prot for CAMK4 Gene